dsgelab/Finregistry_detailed_longitudinal_and_endpoint_generation/README.md

 - no adding of PIC to the datasets      --> already available in Finregistry
 - no joining of Finngen IDs             --> already available in Finregistry
 - no removing of ID denials             --> don't have those in Finregistry
-- birth date is not created using the htun2date() function but is imported from minimal_phenotype file (Finregistry dataset)
+- birth date is not created using the htun2date() function but is imported from a sample of minimal_phenotype file (Finregistry dataset)
 - death date is also imported from minimal_phenotype file (Finregistry dataset)
 - in Kela datasets the column names are alreay in uppercase
 - in cancer registry not defining the following variables: